juliansantiago81/azure-subscription/README.md

 </p>
 <p>

-Congrats! 🎉 If you made it this far, you have just created your Azure account, learn how to create a resource group, a storage account with a container file within it.
+Congrats! 🎉 If you made it this far, you have just created your Microsoft Azure account, learned how to create a resource group as well as a storage account with a container file within it, and learned how to clean up your resources once your done using them.